AlexJReid/blog/content/posts/cloud-dataflow.md

 To take advantage of all of those autoscaled VMs, you might think that you need to do some pretty complex distributed programming and coordination.
 Nope.
 Just ensure that the functions and objects you construct are serializable (so that they can be sent across a network between workers) and wrap in a `ParDo.of()`.
 The platform handles the distribution and coordination of work.
 It's pretty clever.
 At first the framework feels restrictive to work in, and some of the Java syntax a little weird, but by preventing you from doing things that will break (or making it difficult), the average developer stands a good chance of writing a data pipeline that scales nicely.
 That's the promise at least.

-Some data engineers or scientists may prefer to work in Python, for consistency with other work they may do.
+Some data engineers or scientists may prefer to use the Python SDK, for consistency with other work they may do.
 The fundamentals don't change, but it is still important to architect a solution that plays to the strengths of the platform.
 For instance, there is may not be much point in simply wrapping an existing Python program that uses Pandas to count, or uses the multiprocessing library, when there are more _native_ approaches on offer.

 I often find it useful to write these things down to solidify my understanding and find gaps.
 It's a very interesting tech, which looks to be very well proven.
 I'm looking forward to learning more about it and actually getting some of my own pipelines into production.